Qeubd-Bsjso/GraphicsEditor/README.md

 ## How to run the Project

-First of all, we need an IDE(Integrated Development Environment) which support Java project.
-We prefer *Eclipse* IDE for running this project.
+First of all, we need an IDE(Integrated Development Environment) that supports Java.
+We prefer **Eclipse** IDE for running this project.
 - Eclipse can be downloaded by the official site of [Eclipse](https://www.eclipse.org) for the specific operating system.
 - Or directly by [clicking here](https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2021-03/R/eclipse-inst-jre-win64.exe) in Windows.